Saucony Razor Jacket Review

 Final Thoughts on the Saucony Razor Jacket

 If you are looking for just one running jacket, you should seriously consider adding the Saucony Razor to your closet.
 The notion that something is ventilated and waterproof sounds like a bit of a stretch (pun intended).
 The vent holes under the arms and shingle venting allow for the right amount of air flow without compromising the waterproof aspect.
 I’m impressed with the Saucony Razor, and will continue to put this jacket to the test this winter.
 Conditions, weather, time of day, and pace will determine how comfortable I can be while out on the roads and trails.
 This Jacket will be my perfect companion because of its versatility.
 Add a base layer, and the Ridge Runner Sportop, and I feel confident that I can face temperatures that reach well into the teens.
-For additional information and purchase please visit www.saucony.com.
+For additional information on the Razor jacket and other Saucony products visit www.saucony.com or www.amazon.com/saucony.